jojoji54/mrRubik-privacy/BombSort-privacy-policy.md

-# BombSort Terms of Use and Privacy Policy
+# BomboBits Terms of Use and Privacy Policy

 **Last updated: February 19, 2026**

-This document describes the terms of use and privacy policy for the **BombSort** app.
+This document describes the terms of use and privacy policy for the **BomboBits** app.

 ## 1. Data Controller
 **Data Controller:** Juan Ormaechea (Mr Rubik)
 **Privacy contact:** donrubikdev@gmail.com
 **Website:** https://www.mrrubik.com

-## 2. What BombSort Is
+## 2. What BomboBits Is
-BombSort is an arcade game for mobile, tablet, and desktop.
+BomboBits is an arcade game for mobile, tablet, and desktop.
 The app lets users play matches, store settings and scores on-device, and display ads.

 ## 3. Age and Acceptable Use
-BombSort is intended for a general audience.
+BomboBits is intended for a general audience.
 If you are under legal age, use the app under parent/guardian supervision.
 Users agree to use the app lawfully and not to tamper with, decompile, or misuse it.

 ## 4. In-App Purchases
-BombSort may offer a one-time in-app purchase to **remove ads** (currently planned at **EUR 1.99**, excluding taxes and potential store/country variations).
+BomboBits may offer a one-time in-app purchase to **remove ads** (currently planned at **EUR 1.99**, excluding taxes and potential store/country variations).
 Purchases, billing, renewals (if applicable), and refunds are handled exclusively by the platform store (Apple App Store / Google Play) under their own terms.

 ## 5. Advertising